ooni/probe-cli/internal/tutorial/measurex/chapter05/README.md

 }
 ```

-Here are some suggestions on other experiments to run:
+Here are some suggestions for other experiments to run:

-1. obtain a timeout by connecting on a port that is not
+1. obtain a timeout by connecting to a port that is not
 actually listening for QUIC;

 2. obtain a certificate validation error by forcing